 visitation, and time for self reflection.

-The Women’s Resilience Centre is a place of hope, healing, and recovery for women from all walks of life who have experienced domestic abuse, trauma and violence.
+The Women’s Resilience Centre will be a place of hope, healing, and recovery for women from all walks of life who have experienced domestic abuse, trauma and violence.

 The outcomes-focused program, the 1st of its kind in Australia, will change the legacies of women who come there to continue their healing and recovery post time in a refuge or shelter.

 Therapeutic programs and care will be available to all women who need recovery from domestic abuse and violence.
-The Centre is a safe place for these women to work on their trauma and experiences to secure sustainable resilient long-term recovery for themselves and their children.
+The Centre will be a safe place for these women to work on their trauma and experiences to secure sustainable resilient long-term recovery and reset their lives for themselves and their children.

 The evidence-based program will deliver a combination of life skills to women including resilience, purpose, trauma resolution, rebuilding self-esteem and giving them back agency for their decisions and future.
 The program will be delivered by compassionate and kind professionals via a reliable and consistent model of care.